Wait for it. The question is sure to accompany the pricey laptop you’re about to buy: “Do you want to purchase the extended warranty on this?”

-Interestingly, the median cost of an extended warranty or service contract is about the same as the median cost of a single repair, says Christopher Raymond, Consumer Reports’ deputy technology editor.
-However, an extended warranty might make sense for some something small and portable, such as a smartphone.
+The median cost of an extended warranty or service contract is about the same as the median cost of a single repair, says Christopher Raymond, Consumer Reports’ deputy technology editor, noting that extended warranties might make sense for small, portable items like smartphones.

-"The bottom line [is] if you have a habit of dropping your phone, it might make sense to spring for the added protection,” he says.
+“The bottom line: If you have a habit of dropping your phone, it might make sense to spring for the added protection,” he says.
 “Otherwise, put the money into your savings account just in case you need it.
-The stats say you'll probably get to keep it."
+The stats say you’ll probably get to keep it.”

 Liz Weston, a columnist for popular personal finance site NerdWallet, echoes Raymond’s sentiment.